Holes (film): Production

 Director Andrew Davis chose to direct Holes to show he was capable of making more than action films such as The Fugitive and Collateral Damage.
 He encouraged author Louis Sachar to participate in the production and adapt the novel into a screenplay.
-To break down the novel’s action into a film, Davis and Sachar storyboarded over 100 scenes on 3-by-5 note cards, each of which had specific time allotments.
+To break down the novel's action into a film, Davis and Sachar storyboarded over 100 scenes on 3-by-5 note cards, each of which had specific time allotments.
 Sachar said Davis "went through and said, 'Now as you rewrite it, this card should take half a minute, this one should take three minutes, this one should take one minute, and so on.'"
+Before Sachar was hired, Richard Kelly was given the job to write the screenplay.
+His draft diverged from the source material, and had a darker, post-apocalyptic take with sci-fi elements.
+Kelly stated he was naive and was told by the production staff that he was "insane" before being removed from the film.

 Holes was filmed in California over 10 weeks in the summer of 2002 on a $20 million budget.
-When looking for a child actor to play Stanley, Davis asked for an actor like "a young Tom Hanks".
-Shia LaBeouf was cast.
+When looking for a child actor to play Stanley, Davis asked for an actor like "a young Tom Hanks", and Shia LaBeouf was cast.
 In the original book, Stanley is depicted as obese, shedding considerable weight as the book progresses.
 The filmmakers chose to drop this aspect from the movie, as they believed it would have been difficult to convincingly portray the weight loss in a live-action film.

 The film was shot in several locations, including Ridgecrest, California.
 LaBeouf was simultaneously doing work for the Disney Channel show Even Stevens, and worked on the film after taping Even Stevens.
 To show the seven kids' holes being dug gradually throughout the day, different "phases" were used, for each of which the seven holes were given different levels of depth.
 For the yellow spotted lizards, fourteen bearded dragons were used, four of which were used for the main parts, and the rest used as "background atmosphere lizards".

+The film is dedicated to Scott Plank, who appears in the film and died six months before its release.

+The film was produced by Chicago Pacific Entertainment in association with Phoenix Pictures, presented by Walden Media and Walt Disney Pictures, and distributed in many markets by Buena Vista Pictures.
+Summit Entertainment picked up foreign sales in February 2002 under an agreement with Walden Media.
+In October 2002, Walden entered into a two-year first look agreement with Disney which would allow them to acquire distribution rights to the film in territories where the film was not previously acquired by a third-party distributor through Walden or Summit.